psychemedia/middle-english-romances/havelock-the-dane.md

 Was king of this kunerike,
 And ye his eyr, and that the swike
 Haues it halden with mikel wronge:
-God leue him sone to honge !"
+God leue him sone to honge!"
 uot Hauelok, " Hwan that ye it wite.
 Nu wile ich that ye doun site,
 « Guot, Ms. Cf. V. 1954.